Ultimate guide: How to register a company in Singapore

 How can a foreigner register a company in Singapore?

 If you are a foreigner, you might not be aware of the regulations in Singapore.
-To understand each and every process can also take up a lot of time so to avoid the hassle, you are advised to hire a corporate secretary firm like Sleek who can help with their entire incorporation process and also provide services such as nominee director and registered address.
+To understand each and every process can also take up a lot of time so to avoid the hassle, you are advised to hire a company secretary firm like Sleek who can help with their entire incorporation process and also provide services such as nominee director and registered address.

-Registering a company in Singapore: high-level overview
+Registering a Singapore Company: high-level overview

 Other helpful things to keep in mind when registering a company: